pechorin/pechorin/README.md

-### Pechorin, another developer profile 😎
+### Hello devs, i'm Pechorin Andrey and this is another developer profile 😎

-I am not alone, for sure!
+We are not alone, for sure!

-### Fav tools for now
+### Fav tools and areas for now

-- Ruby / Go / Rust / VimScript / Bash
+- Ruby / Go / Rust / Vimscript / Bash / Linux / Networks
 - Nvim / Obsidian

 ### Some notes